Quality Fish Feed

 Join us for the 148th Annual Meeting of the American Fisheries Society!

 The Mid-Atlantic Chapter invites you to attend the 148th Annual Meeting of the American Fisheries Society - Communicating the Science of Fisheries Conservation to Diverse Audiences.
 The meeting will take place in Atlantic City, New Jersey from August 19-23, 2018.
 We hope to see you there!

 - December 2017

-The 68th Annual North West Fish Culture Concepts Workshop will be taking place from December 5th to 7th, 2017 in Redding, California.
+The 68th Annual North West Fish Culture Concepts Workshop took place from December 5th to 7th, 2017 in Redding, California.
 This year's theme is Conservation, Mitigation, and Recreation.
-Make sure you come visit our booth in the exhibition hall!

 - October 2017